-Following the recommendation of the Board of Directors, we were appointed by the Company on 30 May 2018 to audit the financial statements of the Company for the year ending 31 December 2018 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is two years, covering the years ending 2018 to 2019.
+We were appointed by the Board of Directors on 30 May 2018 to audit the financial statements for the year ending 31 December 2018 and subsequent financial periods.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is three years, covering the years ending 31 December 2018 to 31 December 2020.